ably/docs/writing-style-guide.md

 * More professional feel to documentation.
 * Documentation is easier to translate to multiple languages.

-Technical accuracy is paramount.
-This overrides all else.
+Paramount is technical accuracy, which overrides all else.
 In writing developer documentation technical writers and contributors should strive for:

 * Technical accuracy
 * Clarity